-Bradd Skinner, Attaché, office of the International Affairs, Department of Homeland
+- Bradd Skinner, Attaché, office of the International Affairs, Department of Homeland security

-The Honourable Pamela Wallin, Senator, Chair, Senate Committee on National Security, Government of
+- The Honourable Pamela Wallin, Senator, Chair, Senate Committee on National Security, Government of Canada

 CADSI is already preparing to present a bigger and stronger program for SecureTech 2013 which will take place on October 29 and 30st, 2013, at the Ottawa Convention Centre.
 We sincerely thank all our sponsors, exhibitors, speakers, moderators and attendees for their support.